Picea pungens 'Montgomery'

 A small, dense mounded shrub, very unlike the species, starting as a mound and eventually becoming a miniature Christmas tree-like shape, adaptable and hardy; vibrant blue needles, an excellent choice for form and color in the garden composition

-Montgomery Spruce has attractive silvery blue foliage.
+Montgomery Spruce is primarily valued in the landscape or garden for its distinctively pyramidal habit of growth.
+It has attractive silvery blue evergreen foliage.
 The needles are highly ornamental and remain silvery blue throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.

 Montgomery Spruce is a dense evergreen tree with a strong central leader and a distinctive and refined pyramidal form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.